-The reason that the Foreign Ministry had to release its announcement was because Vietnamese living in Thailand had written letters addressed to the Thai government that showed they belong to the Việt Minh movement led by Hồ Chí Minh.
-This movement is the adversary of the Vietnam government [of Bảo Đại] which has friendly relations with Thailand.
-The original objective of the Việt Minh was to fight for Vietnam's independence.
-However, France has given Vietnam its independence, is promoting its autonomy; and its government has been recognized by the world's democracies.
-Meanwhile, this [Việt Minh] movement has been in close contact with the communist side, and has even been actively trying to bring about the realization of communism.
-Our country is fighting against communism, and is pursuing policies in co-operation with other democratic countries to prevent communism.
+France has given Vietnam its independence, is promoting its autonomy; and its government has been recognized by the world's democracies.
+Meanwhile, this [Vietminh] movement has been in close contact with the communist side, and has even been actively trying to bring about the realization of communism.
+Our country is fighting against communism, and is pursuing policies in cooperation with other democratic countries to prevent communism.
 However, these Vietnamese are using the opportunity of living in Thailand to carry on communist activities.
-They are collecting and send out weapons to their comrades in foreign countries, which clearly shows their intentions...If the situation in Vietnam grows tenser than it is now, it is possible that these Vietnamese will become involved in extremist acts that will disturb Thailand's domestic peace and order.
-Moreover, in the future, when we have exchanged diplomatic officials with the $[B\dot{a}o\ D\dot{a}i]$ government, there is a danger that Vietnamese diplomats could be harmed.
-When you [the Cabinet] take up the problem of the Vietnamese, we want you to take these points into consideration.
+They are collecting and send out weapons to their comrades in foreign country which clearly shows their intentions. ......
+If the situation in Vietnam grows tenser than it is now, it is possible that these Vietnamese will become involved in extremist acts that will disturb Thailand's domestic peace and order.
+Moreover, in the future, when we have exchanged diplomatic officials with the government of Vietnam [Bao Dai government], there is a danger that Vietnamese diplomats could be harmed.
+When you [the cabinet] take up the problem of the Vietnamese, we want you to take these points into consideration.